aginnimb/Knowledgebase/README.md

 ```
 ### DELETE relationships between nodes

-* To delete the relationship between two nodes, it is important to specify the relation type else it will remove all existing relationships that matches the condition :anguished: :flushed:
+* To delete the relationship between two nodes, it is important to specify the relation type else it will remove all existing relationships that matches the condition

 ###### Example: